Wishing you a happy, healthy, and green Christmas 🍺 and hope for better 2021

 — John Herbert, Consultant, Kelcroft

-The ADB (Asian Development Bank) issued a dire warning about climate change and the transportation sector, citing 23% of carbon emissions [link].
+The ADB (Asian Development Bank) issued a dire warning about climate change and the transportation sector and the international moving companies, citing 23% of carbon emissions [link].
 Without doubt transportation is important, however putting focus on transport and fuels overlooks a simpler long term solutions for commuters namely design sustainable environments from day one.

 A classic example of a bad idea, and poor design is found here in Hong Kong.
 A new development was constructed, comprising concrete tower blocks with accommodation for some 3000 residents, it was named Tin Shui Wai (TSW) , and it was very poorly conceived idea from the start.